mickem/nscp-docs/reference/windows/CheckTaskSched.rst

     parameters            Retrieves the command-line parameters of a task.
     priority              Retrieves the priority for the task.
     status                Retrieves the status of the work item.
+    task_status           Retrieves the status of the work item.
     title                 The task title
     working_directory     Retrieves the working directory of the task.
     count                 Number of items matching the filter